notreallyuri/discord_Notebot/README.md

 Notepad is a Discord bot designed to enhance server utility with a set of default commands.
 It helps manage and streamline tasks within a server efficiently.

 ## Features
-- Basic server utility commands
+- Basic server utility commands (Implemented)
-- Notepad-like functionality for storing quick notes (To be implemented)
+- Notepad-like functionality for storing quick notes (Planned)
 - Customizable settings for better server management

 ## Installation